Install#

 PS C:\> choco install graphviz

-PS C:\> python -m pip install --use-pep517 `
+PS C:\> python -m pip install --config-settings="--global-option=build_ext" `

 pygraphviz